robertpeteuil/aws-quick-cli/README.md

 These utilities have been tested on Linux and macOS.
 They are written in Bash and utilize the AWS CLI Interface commands.
 This requires installation of the AWS CLI - https://aws.amazon.com/cli/

-These utilities may work on Windows 10 within Bash on Windows, but this has not yet been tested.
-Information on getting the AWS CLI installed into Bash on Windows is discussed here: https://github.com/aws/aws-cli/issues/1323
+These utilities have not been tested with Bash on Windows in Windows 10.
+They should work, provided AWS-CLI is properly installed into Bash on Windows.
+This is discussed here: https://github.com/aws/aws-cli/issues/1323

 #### Installation:

-Install and configue AWS-CLI, and place its configuration file and `.pem` file in the `~/.aws/` directory Source the AWS-CLI configuration file from the `.bashrc` or `.bash_profile` files Place the scripts in the PATH (like `/usr/local/bin`) or reference them directly (such as: `./aws-list`).
+- Install and configue AWS-CLI, and place its configuration file and `.pem` file in the `~/.aws/` directory
+- Source the AWS-CLI configuration file from the `.bashrc` or `.bash_profile` files
+- Place the scripts in a directory in the PATH (like `/usr/local/bin`) or reference them directly (such as: `./aws-list`).

 #### Future Enhancements:
-- option to ssh with allowed certficates, but withour PEM file
+- option to ssh without requiring PEM file by using allowed ssh certs
 - option to select instance via any tag & any value
-- 'quiet mode' with no output for use by other scripts
+- 'quiet mode' with no output (for use by other scripts)
-- additional utility to allow 'setting' or 'changing' instance names and other tags
+- allow 'setting' or 'changing' instance names and other tags
 - enhance error checking and error handling